ibm-cloud-docs/devsecops/devsecops-get-repo-params.md

 ```
 {: codeblock}

-These variables can be used as shell variables within your scripts
+Use these variables as shell variables in your script.

 #### Example
 {: #get_repo_params-example}